Optimizing The Getup - Part 5: The Leg Sweep

 At the same time, you’ll gain strength in the shoulders by performing the halo – thus helping you with the ground-based steps of the Getup

-A key component to the Halo is also locking the ribs down – or closing the canister as I say.
+A key component to the Halo is also locking the ribs down – or closing the canister as we say.

 If you can picture your pelvic floor as the bottom half of the canister and your rib cage as the top half, closing that canister – bringing the two closer together – will help you optimize intra-abdominal pressure.